k-boyle/Oktane/README.md

     @Name("Echo Command")                                                       // Can be used in help displays
     @Description("Echos input")                                                 // Can be used in help displays
     @Aliases({"echo", "e"})                                                     // Defines the different aliases that can invoke the command
-    @Require(precondition = ChannelPrecondition.class, arguments = "general")   // The preconditions to run to determine whether the command is executable
     @Synchronised                                                               // Makes it so that the command is locally synchronised (public CommandResult synchronised ...) public CommandResult pingPong(
             @Name("User Input")                                                 // Can be used in help displays